hackerschoice/aws-sqs-tunnel/README.md

 This PoC solves [#20](https://github.com/hackerschoice/gfi/issues/20).

-It is possible to relay via AWS's Queues.
-There are two advantages over tunneling via S3 buckets:
+This trick tunnels via AWS's Simple-Queue-Service (SQS).
+It has some advantages over S3-bucket-tunneling:
-1. SQS are faster than S3 buckets.
+1. SQS are faster than S3 buckets (less latency).
-2. The HTTPS SNI only shows the AWS endpoint (sqs.&lt;REGION&gt;.amazonaws.com).
-Blocking this would require to block all of AWS (something the regime has never dared to do).
+2. S3 can be blocked by SNI-filtering.
+SQS can not be blocked that way because SQS uses the main AWS endpoint (`sqs.<REGION>.amazonaws.com`).
+The autocrats have never dared to block the main endpoint (and doing so would put their own criticial infra at risk)

 Requirements:
 ---